justeat/gulp-build-fozzie/README.md

     }
     ```

-    If you do not add a `.babelrc` file (you may be writing es5 code for example) then the code will be bumdled up as is.
+    If you do not add a `.babelrc` file (you may be writing es5 code for example) then the code will be bundled up as is.

 1. Add an `.eslintrc` file to the root of your project.
 The recommended eslint configuration for fozzie modules can be found in [`/fozzie-config/.eslintrc`](https://github.com/justeat/gulp-build-fozzie/fozzie-config/.eslintrc) – simply add the contents of this into your projects `.eslintrc` file to use the JS linting rules we recommend when running the [`scripts:lint`](#scriptslint) task.